-To configure your LDAP connections, provide an array with key-value pairs to set various parameters.
+To configure your LDAP connections, you must provide an array to the

 The hosts option is an array of IP addresses or host names located on your network that serve an LDAP directory.